lukejharmon/lanyon/chapters_preref/chapter2_stats_pre.md

 For any given model, different parameter values will generally affect the likelihood.
 As you might guess, we favor parameter values that give us the highest probability of obtaining the data that we see.
 One way to estimate parameters from data, then, is by finding the parameter values that maximize the likelihood; that is, the parameter values that give the highest likelihood, and the highest probability of obtaining the data.
 These estimates are then referred to as maximum likelihood (ML) estimates.
 In an ML framework, we suppose that the hypothesis that has the best fit to the data is the one that has the highest probability of having generated that data.

 For the example above, we need to calculate the likelihood as the probability of obtaining heads 63 out of 100 lizard flips, given some model of lizard flipping.
-In general, we can write the likelihood for any combination of k “successes” (flips that give heads) out of n trials.
-We will also have one parameter, p, which will represent the probability of “success,” that is, the probability that any one flip comes up heads.
+In general, we can write the likelihood for any combination of H “successes” (flips that give heads) out of n trials.
+We will also have one parameter, $p_H$, which will represent the probability of “success,” that is, the probability that any one flip comes up heads.
 We can calculate the likelihood of our data using the binomial theorem:

 (eq.
 2.2)
 <div>
 $$
-L(H|D)=Pr(D|p)= {n \choose k} p_H^k (1-p_H)^{n-k}
+L(H|D)=Pr(D|p)= {n \choose H} p_H^H (1-p_H)^{n-H}
 $$
 </div>

-In the example given, n = 100 and k = 63, so:
+In the example given, n = 100 and H = 63, so:

 (eq.
 2.3)
 <div>